amirkogit/comdemo/README.md

 - Tracking lifetime requirements by COM server
 - How COM clients may schedule COM servers to be unloaded
 - COM remoting architecture, including local and remotable interfaces, proxies and stubs, IDL and the MIDL compiler
+- Real example that shows how to use IFileOpenDialog from Windows Shell SDK

+References:
-References: Pluralsight course on "Essentials of COM"
+- Pluralsight course on "Essentials of COM"
+- MSDN